MariagraziaAlastra/Skin-Saver/README.md

 Where can I find it?
 ====================
-This web app has been created specifically for Firefox OS and Firefox for Android users, but right now is still pending approval on the Firefox Marketplace.
+This web app has been created specifically for Firefox OS and Firefox for Android, and right now is still pending approval on the Firefox Marketplace.

-In the meantime , if you are an Android user, you can find it on Google Play.
+In the meantime, if you are an Android user, you can find it on Google Play.